22i/mzspeechh/README.md

 # mzspeechh
-Brings Mark Zuckerberg Harvard speech to Minetest
+Brings Mark Zuckerberg's Harvard speech to Minetest

 when playing Minetest press t to bring up chat then type in this command: